 Knowledge leadership in networked organizations

 In their book, Adler and Heckscher (2006) advance a fascinating thesis maintaining that modern economic theory has shown that neither markets nor hierarchies (in the form of central planning) optimize the production and distribution of knowledge.
 As an alternative organizational form they propose the collaborative community since: “it makes possible an enlarged scope for simultaneous knowledge generation and sharing.
 Community can dramatically reduce both transaction costs –replacing contracts with handshakes – and agency risks – replacing the fear of shirking and misrepresentation with mutual confidence…..
 And insofar as knowledge takes a tacit form, community is an essential precondition for effective knowledge transfer” (2006:29-30).
 This is a bold claim with reference to effective knowledge transfer (which belies a functionalist mindset) is one they seek to support by reference to several case studies.
 However the case organizations they cite are primarily from the fields of banking, manufacturing and IT.
 With some exceptions, like Knorr-Cetina (1999) whose commentary of the scientific world of high energy physics also refers to a “post-traditional communitarian culture”, less has been reported from the world of science.
 In this paper, we have sought to build on Adler and Heckscher’s argument and, in particular, to propose what knowledge leadership looks like in collaborative communities.
 In Table 1, we depict some of the characteristics of knowledge and its exchange in scientific communities (see the left hand column) and the corresponding features of market-based organizations, typified by MNCs (right hand column).
-Undoubtedly both organizational forms have something to tell us about knowledge leadership.
-Scientific communities tend to exhibit unusually high generosity in the sharing of knowledge, informal social structures and high trust; the strong autonomy of scientists is channelled towards higher, longer term goals.
+Undoubtedly both organizational forms have something to tell us about four levels of knowledge leadership: where it is found, how it is shared, how it is controlled and how it is used.
+Scientific communities typically exhibit highly complex, multi-layered knowledge and unusually high generosity in the sharing of knowledge (level 1).
+To achieve this, they rely upon informal social structures and high levels of trust channelled towards higher, longer term goals (level 2); strong social norms govern the way knowledge is exchanged, often based on communities of practice and/or virtual teams linked by technology (level 3); despite their strong autonomy scientists galvanize their knowledge sharing efforts around a strong sense of shared values (level 4).
 In our study of ATLAS we discovered highly democratic decision-making, the avoidance of any ‘overmighty’ individual or group (possibly borne of uncomfortable experiences in the past history at CERN, see Taubes, 1986) and scientists in the experiment reliant upon accurate and timely knowledge from all the other participants.
-But our interviews revealed that this was less about formal mechanisms and sets of practices, and more about a strong ethic of active collaboration.
+Our interviews revealed that this was less about formal mechanisms and sets of practices, and more about a strong ethic of active collaboration.
 Individuals took delight in their intensive immersion into the scientific community at CERN.
 Although electronic communication underscored all they did and produced, the face-to-face proximity, both informal and more formally at meetings and presentations, was an integral aspect of validating results and knowledge-sharing.
-The downside of this appeared in the form of workaholic tendencies, inefficient decision-making and the need for new scientists to navigate powerful norms and an unwritten code of conduct, leading to a more homogenized and less creative workforce than might be desired.
+As Table 1 demonstrates, there are downsides to this approach to knowledge leadership, however.
+In our study, we noted frequent reference to information overload, workaholic tendencies, inefficient decision-making and the need for new scientists to navigate powerful norms and an unwritten code of conduct, leading to a more homogenized and less creative workforce than might be desired.

 Insert Table 1 about here